mmchenry/schooling_experiments/README.md

 # wake_tracking

 Code for running code through the wake-tracking project, which tests whether some fish species can follow the wake of neighboring fish in the dark.
-The execution of code is controlled by the "experiment_log" spreadsheet, which you will need to export from Google Sheets as a .csv file and save in the
+The execution of code is controlled by the "experiment_log" spreadsheet, which you will need to export from Google Sheets as a .csv file and save in the root directory for the project.

+# Virtual environment

+You will want to create a conda environment for executing the code.
+Start by setting up the environment, as instructured for [TRex](https://trex.run/docs/install.html), and then install packages that are called by the code with the import function.

 # Directory structure